John Norum: Personal life

 Norum started and developed his musical career in Sweden, but has also lived in the United States for a few years, where he met and married Michelle Meldrum, founder and lead guitarist of the all-female hard rock band Phantom Blue and the Swedish metal band Meldrum, in 1995.
 The couple had one son, Jake Thomas, born on 22 September 2004.
 On 21 May 2008, Michelle died from a cystic growth in her brain.
-Another son, Jim Henry, was born on 16 April 2012, to him and his Swedish fiancée Camilla Wåhlander.
+Another son, Jim Henry, was born on 16 April 2012, to him and Camilla Wåhlander.
 The couple also had a daughter, Celine Margareta, born on 28 July 2014.
+On February 15, 2025, John and Camilla got married.

 Norum is the older brother of singer Tone Norum. and his stepfather is Thomas Witt, a former record producer, Columbia executive and drummer for Eddie Meduza.